Information Privacy and Records & Information Management

 For example, student records are subject to the Family Educational Rights and Privacy Act (FERPA).
 Health related activities are subject to regulations under the Health Insurance Portability and Accountability Act (HIPPA).
 The security of many institutional financial records is subject to the Gramm-Leach Bliley (GLB) Act, and telephone marketing and solicitations are subject to various federal and state do not call laws.

-Consequently, ALL university employees--executives, administrators, counselors, faculty, and employees--have both a legal and a moral responsibility to protect the privacy of all internal and external constituents by remaining aware of federal, state, and municipal regulations that pertain to the disclosure of information contained in official institutional records.
+Consequently, ALL university employees--executives, administrators, counselors, faculty, and staff--have both a legal and a moral responsibility to protect the privacy of all internal and external constituents by remaining aware of federal, state, and municipal regulations that pertain to the disclosure of information contained in official institutional records.
 If this obligation is not taken seriously, information breaches can bring legal liabilities to colleges and universities that can result in substantial financial costs, and just as importantly, in damage to an institution's public reputation.

 Although privacy is often viewed as a legal or IT issue, Records and Information Management also has an intrinsic responsibility to control the management of and access to personal information.

-Regardless of the location, size, or type, as businesses collect increasing amounts of personally identifiable information, the protection of this information has become one of the largest--and most important--organizational challenges.
+Regardless of the location, size, or type, as businesses collect increasing amounts of personally identifiable information (PII), the protection of this information has become one of the largest--and most important--organizational challenges.
 Consequently, the more personal information that is gathered, the more stringent the measures that must be undertaken to protect that information.

 What is Privacy?